aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to WORDML via .NET" h2=".NET API to Render OFT to WORDML on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to WORDML conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORDML.
+As a .NET developer, you may be looking for ways to add OFT to WORDML conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for you.
+Aspose.Total for .NET is a set of file format manipulation APIs that allow you to easily convert OFT files to HTML and then render HTML to WORDML.

+Aspose.Email for .NET is the API that allows you to convert OFT files to HTML.
+It is a powerful and reliable .NET component that enables you to read, write, and manipulate Outlook message files without the need for Microsoft Outlook.
+It supports a wide range of Outlook message formats, including MSG, EML, EMLX, OFT, and MHT.
+With Aspose.Email for .NET, you can easily convert OFT files to HTML.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render HTML to WORDML.
+Aspose.Words for .NET is a powerful and feature-rich .NET component that enables you to create, read, write, and manipulate Word documents without the need for Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, and WORDML.
+With Aspose.Words for .NET, you can easily render HTML to WORDML.

+In conclusion, Aspose.Total for .NET is the perfect solution for .NET developers who are looking to add OFT to WORDML conversion features to their applications.
+With Aspose.Email for .NET, you can easily convert OFT files to HTML, and with Aspose.Words for .NET, you can render HTML to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}